Starbucks Copycat Espresso Brownies

 Rich, dense, extra fudgy espresso brownies.

-I’ve got these brownies all up in your face because it’s Friday and the only thing that make the end of the work week better is brownies loaded with REAL ground espresso and tons of chocolate.
+I’ve got these brownies all up in your face because it’s Friday and the only thing that makes the end of the workweek better is brownies loaded with REAL ground espresso and tons of chocolate.
 We’re talking melted bittersweet chocolate all up in your brownies business.
 Cocoa powder is great, but exceptional brownies are made with lots of freshly melted chocolate.

 Why yes, yes I am.

-1/2 a cup of real, ground espresso goes into these babies.
-After tons and tons of recipe testing, i’ve finally cracked the code on Starbucks’ now discontinued, Espresso Brownies.
+Real, ground espresso goes into these espresso brownies.
+After tons and tons of recipe testing, I’ve finally cracked the code on Starbucks’ now discontinued, Espresso Brownies.
 I can’t quite remember, but I think they came topped with a rich and thick fudge icing.
 But kids, this, absolutely does not need it.
 It all started with espresso powder during the testing phase.
 But the texture and the oomph of rich caffeine just wasn’t there.
 I will say though that these brownies do have a little bit of texture to them because of the ground espresso, so if you’re making these for someone who doesn’t LOVE coffee, you may want to use a different recipe.

 All you need is a big dollop of vanilla ice cream to top on these babies when they come hot and fresh out of the oven.

 Go ahead, I won’t, and have no right to judge.

 - 10 tablespoons salted butter (see notes)